Cedars is one of very few restaurants in Nairobi that has managed to stay relevant for decades.

 Cedars was the first restaurant in Nairobi to offer shishas, more than a decade before they became a national craze.
 For the longest time, it was also the only Lebanese restaurant around.

-Their mezze are always the “default option”, whether you are in a small or a big group, and you can never really go wrong with that.
+Their mezze are always the “default option”: Whether you are in a small or a big group, and you can never go wrong with that.
 There are some great steak options too, though, and by far the best salmon in Nairobi.
 Obviously, considering one of the owners is Norwegian!

 The only thing seemingly missing on the menu, is some selection of Lebanese wines!

 Alas, like the rest of Kilimani, Cedars will soon be giving way to a luxury apartment tower.
 Legends don’t die, though, so it will reappear in a yet-to-be determined location.
-Whereever it goes, I will most likely follow, but that leafy garden on Lenana Road will forever remain my number 1 favorite in Nairobi.
+Whereever it goes, I will follow, but that leafy garden on Lenana Road will forever remain my number 1 favorite in Nairobi.